limrun-inc/android-chrome-benchmark/README.md

 #### No Sandbox

 Run the non-sandbox test, e.g. set up an ADB tunnel for Playwright to talk to the Android instance and run as usual where the Android-Playwright server is running locally.
+This requires existence of `adb`.

 The CDP commands go from `asia-south2-c` VM to our `eu-north1` region in this case.